jexxa-projects/JexxaTutorials/TimeService/README-FlowOfControl.md

 the concept of an `interface`.
 That's the reason, why we must declare a high-level interface that belongs to our application core.

 This approach ensures that we can easily exchange the technology stack that is used by our application core.
-That's why the interface is so important from an architectural point of view and represents one of the four building blocks of our macro-architecture.
+That's why the interface is so important from an architectural point of view and represents one of the four building blocks of our architecture.

 Finally, this interface is then implemented by a `Driven Adapter` which again belongs to the infrastructure.
 Your IDE typically provides hot-keys to switch to the concrete implementation of the interface which is located in the infrastructure part again.
 In this application the